frctl/fractal.build/docs/guide/04-core-concepts/05-configuration-files.md

 * Reside in the same directory as the item that they are configuring
 * Have a file name in the format `item-name.config.{js|json|yml}` - for example `button.config.json`, `patterns.config.js` or `changelog.config.yml`

-### Available configuration options
+## Available configuration options

-Available configuration options depend on the type of the item being configured.
+The available configuration options depend on the type of the item being configured.
 See the relevant configuration reference for details:

 * {{ link('@components-config', 'Components') }}
 * {{ link('@pages-config', 'Pages') }}